-Cascada Velo de Novia, Chiapas: Facts & Figures
+Cascada Velo de Novia Chiapas Mexico: Facts & Figures

 Velo de Novia translates from Spanish as bridal veil.
 And, it’s easy to see where the name came from with the long, flowing white water that is the waterfall.

-Cascada Velo de Novia truly is the jewel in the crown of El Chiflón.
+Cascada Velo de Novia, Mexico truly is the jewel in the crown of El Chiflón.
 The waterfall is over 120 metres tall!
-And, there is also a secondary smaller waterfall after the main drop.
+And, there’s also a secondary smaller waterfall after the main drop.

 Best Viewpoints of Cascada Velo de Novia, Chiapas

 These viewpoints are all on the right-hand side entrance of the river.
 The left side only really has one – and it doesn’t have the best view.